J-asy/OOP-Dinosaurs-game/README.md

 In this game, you are running a dinosaur park.
 Dinosaurs can eat, breed, attack other dinosaurs and even fly.
 Players must care for the dinosaurs and maintain an ecological balance so that they have enough to eat.

+The following table contains the symbols representing different characters / items in the game for easy reference.
 | Character | Symbol |
 | -------- | ------ |
 | player | @ |